 It is hard to reach out for help, so instead, we tell ourselves stories.
-We are "fine."
-We aren't affected. other people aren't as strong as us.
-We use humour to get through some of the horrific stuff we deal with, and it works for a while until it doesn't.
+We tell ourselves we are "fine."
+We aren't affected.
+Other people just aren't as strong as us.
+We often use humour to get through some of the horrific stuff we deal with, and it works for a while until it doesn't.

 Psychotherapy For First Responders in Ontario